Japanese occupation of West Sumatra: Economic turmoil

 In schools, food scarcity shaped diets of students as they eat; sweet potatoes for breakfast and simple vegetable stews.
 Students participated in subsistence tasks such as digging school grounds for tubers and foraging with sacks for edible plants on organized expeditions.
 Excursions also doubled as language immersion and morale-building exercises, with teachers encouraging group singing, scheduled rests, and informal conversation to build rapport.
 Certain materials such like bamboo shoots were prohibited for harvest as it was prioritied for wartime construction resources.

-Granulated sugar became a rare commodity as it had to be imported from Java, and the locals had to resort to using Lawang sugar, a type of local red sugarcane that would be ground into a powder.
-Salt was also scarce, with the salt briquettes made in Madura becoming hard to find, leading people to make their own salt.
-Basic hygiene products were difficult to obtain, and many people had to use substitutes such as rice straw ash or kenikir fruit for soap.
-Kerosene, essential for lighting, was in very short supply, prompting the widespread use of coconut oil lamps or burning rubber as an alternative.
-Matches were also hard to come by, so people resorted to using fire hatches, striking a hard stone with iron to create sparks and light fires.